hg1722/fashionista/README.md

 ### Multi-Conditional GAN
 Conditional GANs (cGAN) uses a traditional GAN architecture except with an extra class label for both the generator and the discriminator in order to "condition" the GAN to conform to that label.
 This is usually done through taking the class label as an extra input and concatenating it with the latent vector of the GAN.

 In our multi-conditional variation of the cGAN, we incorporated attribute conditioning in two main ways.
-The Fashion Product Images dataset provided attributes in the form of multiple classes, so for that model we added extra layers corresponding to each category of attributes in the GAN, and concatenated them all together with the latent dimension so that the model could take in multiple attributes as conditioning while training.
+The Fashion Product Images dataset provided attributes in the form of multiple classes, so we added extra layers corresponding to each category of attributes in the GAN, and concatenated them all together with the latent dimension so that the model could take in multiple attributes as conditioning while training.

+![enter image description here](https://i.imgur.com/QS1ZR0J.png)

 We also attempted encoding the label into an embedding layer and multiplying the input with the latent dimension but produced negligible differences.
 After preprocessing the DeepFashion dataset, we were able to one-hot-encode the attributes instead, and used that for attribute conditioning the cGAN.
 Sampling the model's performance was done through giving the model every combination of attributes to generate.

-![enter image description here](https://i.imgur.com/QS1ZR0J.png)

 ### Conditional Progressively Growing GAN